 After exploring the downtown area, consider heading out to the most famous Long Beach landmark, the Queen Mary.
 With a storied history of over 75 years, the Queen Mary has a lot to offer.
 After purchasing a ticket, you can head onto the boat and explore to your heart’s content.
-They also have tours that spotlight different parts of the ship like the engine room and its “haunted areas” as well.
+They also have tours that spotlight different parts of the ship, like the engine room and its “haunted areas” as well.
 Lastly, you can stay on the ship if you are looking for a unique place to stay in Long Beach.
-The Queen Mary can be pricey to visit, but it is certainly a fun attraction in Long Beach.
+The Queen Mary can be pricey to visit, but it is undoubtedly a fun attraction in Long Beach.

 Long Beach City Beach

 Of course, for many people, a visit to Long Beach will include a lot of time on the sand.
-I haven’t spent much time at the beach myself, but I know that the Long Beach City Beach is one of the most popular in Southern California.
+I haven’t spent much time at the beach myself, but I know that Long Beach City Beach is one of the most popular in Southern California.
 Also, Bluffs Park sits above it, and it is a great spot to walk along the coast with nice views down over the sand and out over the water.

 Roscoe’s Chicken and Waffles

 Roscoes website says that they are a Long Beach based establishment, and every time I have visited this famous spot, it has been in Long Beach.
 I believe the original is the Hollywood location, but whichever one you go to, you are sure to have a good experience indulging a combination of two foods you wouldn’t often think to have together.
 The savory chicken mixed with the waffle and the sweet maple syrup is a pairing that is hard to beat.
 Give it a try at one of the California originators of this popular dish.

 Hilltop Park Signal Hill